Updated: October 5, 2024

 Are Shipping Container Homes a Scam?

-A recent public YouTube spat between a Texas-based architectural designer, Belinda Carr, and a Florida-based general contractor, Blake Madgett, motivated us to research the realities surrounding this popular, growing trend.
+A public YouTube spat between a Texas-based architectural designer, Belinda Carr, and a Florida-based general contractor, Blake Madgett, originally motivated us to research the realities surrounding this popular, growing trend.

 Widespread interest in shipping container living has been fueled primarily by promises of: